Linking shape dynamics and loop quantum gravity: Concluding comments

 \item{}The results here are so far confined to Eucliean signature spacetimes.
 The Plebanski action for Lorentzian signature can be approached two ways: by complexifying the self-dual connection and then imposing reality conditions or by going to the full Lorentzian connection with a real Immirzi parameter.
 There appears no barrier in principle to constructing the linking theory by going to the extended phase space in either case, but the details remain to be worked out.

-\item{Loop representation for shape dynamics}
+\item{Loop representation for shape dynamics.}

-A starting point for loop quantization of shape dynamics is the algebra of the generalized holonomy variables discussed in section 2.3.
+One approach to quantum mechanics is to quantize the linking theory.
+This adds $\psi$ and $\pi_\psi$ to the observables of general relativity, along with an eighth first class constraint, ${\cal S}=0$.
+A starting point for loop quantization of the linking theory is the holonomy-flux algebra of the generalized holonomy variables discussed in section 2.3.
+This is scale invariant.
+The spectrum of areas is the original spectrum multiplied by $e^{-\psi}$.
+This is a sense in which $e^{-\psi}$ functions as a dynamical Barbero-Immirzi parameter.
+Apart from that, it is not clear what advantages such a quantization of the linking theory might have.

+The alternative is to gauge fix and then quantize.
+One can of course gauge fix back to general relativity, and then quantize, but that is the same as quantizing general relativity to begin with.
+Or we can try to gauge fix back to shape dynamics and then quantize.
+This is a new direction, with new challenges dude to the complexity of the Hamiltonian.

+Once one fixes a gauge to descend from the linking theory, either areas nor volumes are Weyl invariant observables.
 There is however a tension between the local scale invariance of shape dynamics and the minimal areas and volumes in loop quantum gravity.
-There are observables in LQG invariant under local scale transformations, these include the angles between edges at nodes with valence of five or higher.
+There are observables in LQG invariant under local scale transformations, these include the angles between edges at nodes with valence of five or higher\cite{angles}.
+However, Bianca Dittrich has pointed out that the Poisson bracket of two angle observables depends on scale dependent observables\cite{angles}.

+If we restrict attention to four-valent graphs there are no diffeomorphism invariant angles at single nodes.
+There are angle observables for large complex subgraphs using Penrose's original spin geometry theorem.
+So if $\rho$ is a large subgraph of a graph $\Gamma$, connected to the rest by $N_\rho$ edges we can use Penrose's spin-geometry theorem to assign an angle between any pairs of the outgoing edges.

-Tim Koslowski\cite{Tim-LSD} has suggested representing loop quantum shape dynamics by using unlabelled graphs.
+Tim Koslowski\cite{Tim-LSD} has suggested representing loop quantum shape dynamics by using unlabeled graphs.
 So the space of states is the same as $LQG$ without spin or intertwined labels.

-Neither areas nor volumes are Weyl invariant observables.
-Angles are Weyl invariant.
-If we restrict attention to four talent graphs there are no diffeomorphism invariant angles at single nodes.
-But there are angle observables for large complex subgraphs using Penrose's original spin geometry theorem.
-So if $\rho$ is a large subgraph of a graph $\Gamma$, connected to the rest by $N_\rho$ edges we can use Penrose's spin-geometry theorem to assign an angle between any pairs of the outgoing edges.
-These will be the primary observables.

 Once the states are understood, spin foam histories may be constructed from dual Pachner moves as in \cite{FM}.
 As there are no labels there are only amplitudes labeled by the kind of move, i.e, \f A_{1 \rightarrow 4}, \ \ \ A_{4 \rightarrow 1}, \ \ \ A_{2 \rightarrow 3}, \ \ \ A_{3 \rightarrow 2} \ff If we want time reversal invariance then there are two independent amplitudes \f A_{1 \rightarrow 4} = A_{4 \rightarrow 1}, \ \ \ A_{2 \rightarrow 3} = A_{3 \rightarrow 2} \ff corresponding to the two independent constants, $G$ and $\Lambda$, i.e. the $1 \rightarrow 4$ moves generates expansion without shear and so is labeled by $\Lambda$ whereas the $2 \rightarrow 3$ and $3 \rightarrow 2$ moves are a mixture of expansion and shear and so are related to a combination of $G$ and $\Lambda$.